suhock/php-dependency-injection/README.md

 scope, so transient services requested from a scope also receive the scope's scoped instances.
-Singleton services resolve to the same instance no matter which scope requests them, and their dependencies always resolve against the root container — so a singleton that depends on a scoped service fails with a `ScopeException` instead of silently capturing one scope's instance.
-[Build validation](#building-the-container) catches the common shape of this mistake earlier, when the scoped service is reachable through required edges
-alone: a singleton that requires a scoped service is a captive-dependency build error, not a runtime surprise.
-A `get()` call made directly against a scoped service with no scope active — for example from inside a factory body — is a call-pattern error validation cannot see, and still throws `ScopeException` at run time.
+Singleton services resolve to the same instance no matter which scope requests them, and their dependencies always resolve against the root container.
+A singleton that depends on a scoped service therefore fails with a `ScopeException` instead of capturing one scope's instance.
+When the scoped service is required (reachable through required edges alone), [build validation](#building-the-container) catches this as a captive-dependency error before you ever call `get()`.
+A scoped service requested with no active scope (for example from inside a factory body) is something validation cannot predict, so it throws `ScopeException` at run time.

 `dispose()` releases the scope's cached instances; any further request to the scope throws a `ScopeException`.
 Disposing a scope more than once has no